Skip to main content

 BedrockInstrumentor().instrument()

-1. Initialize before making calls - Call instrument() before creating the Bedrock client
+1. Initialize before creating the client - Call instrument() before creating the boto3 Bedrock client

 Region configuration

 Bedrock is available in specific AWS regions.
-Make sure your region has Bedrock enabled:
+Make sure your region has Bedrock enabled and the model you’re using is available there:

 bedrock = boto3.client(